The distribution of the maximum number of common neighbors in the random graph: Discussions and further questions

 \end{lemma}

 It is also of interest to consider the case $k=k(n)$ as well as $1-p$ approaching $0$ faster than $\sqrt{\frac{\ln\ln n}{\ln n}}$ and to prove (or disprove) an analogue of Theorem~\ref{main}.\\

-Finally, in Section~\ref{Intro}, we mentioned that Theorem~\ref{main} improves the result of \v{S}ileikis and Warnke for $(G,H)$-extensions with $|V(H)|-|V(G)|=1$ and $|E(H)|-|E(G)|=|V(G)|$.
-We expect that our techniques may give analogous improvements for a wider class of grounded strictly balanced pairs.
+Finally, in Section~\ref{Intro}, we mentioned that Theorem~\ref{main} can be formulated in terms of the maximum number of $(G,H)$-extensions where $|V(H)|-|V(G)|=1$ and $|E(H)|-|E(G)|=|V(G)|$.
+We expect that our techniques may give analogous results for a wider class of grounded strictly balanced pairs $(G,H)$.